Your student card also acts as your library card.

 – Log in to check your library account, renew and request items online

-– E-books collections – many popular text books are available in the Dawson collection
+– eBook collections – many popular text books are available as eBooks

 – Electronic resources – online materials to support course work

-– Journals list – access to full text online journal, magazine and newspaper articles
+– Journals – access full text online journal, magazine and newspaper articles

 – Links to induction and study information